Vista Fleeing a DUI Defense Attorney

 - Misdemeanor probation.

 Evading the police and DUI charges are predicated on the fact that the police officer had a legal right to pull you over, that you attempted to flee the officer, and that you were intoxicated while driving.
-Based on this, there are several defenses jD LAW can employ to prevent a conviction, including:
+Based on this, there are several defenses jD Law Criminal Defense Attorneys can employ to prevent a conviction, including:

 - The officer performed an illegal traffic stop.